gdonald/editor-rs/ROADMAP.md

 - [x] Handle mixed commits with both normal and large files
 - [x] Write tests for all edge cases

-##### 6.5.6.7.11 Documentation and Examples
+##### 6.5.6.7.11 Integration Tests for LargeFileConfig
-- [ ] Document LargeFileConfig in code comments
-- [ ] Document all strategies (Warn, Skip, Error, Lfs) with examples
-- [ ] Add usage examples in git_history module documentation
-- [ ] Update ROADMAP.md to mark completed subtasks
-- [ ] Write integration test demonstrating full workflow
+- [x] Write integration test for LargeFileConfig demonstrating full workflow

 #### 6.5.6.8 History Export and Import
 - [ ] Add method to export history as regular git repository